SJ-0306/DotGuard/README.md

     - Version Control: Git

-Security Implementation 🔒
+Security Implementation

 As this project is developed within a Cybersecurity framework, DotGuard implements:

-    - Exclusion: .tfstate files are gitignored to prevent sensitive data leakage to public repositories.
+    - Exclusion: .tfstate files are gitignored to prevent sensitive data leakage to public repositories

-    - Privilege: Configurations are deployed with explicit permissions (0600 for sensitive configs) to prevent unauthorized local read access.
+    - Privilege: Configurations are deployed with explicit permissions (0600 for sensitive configs) to prevent unauthorized local read access

-Quick Start 🚀
+Quick Start

     1. Clone the repository:
         git clone https://github.com/sj-0306/DotGuard.git